 Children 4 and under – FREE

-Fortunately today the weather was significantly better which was great as we had plans to visit the US Space and Rocket Center.
-This is linked to NASA Marshall space center and Redstone Arsenal which are only a short distance away.
 Just after World II a group of 100 rocket scientists from Germany; led by Wernher Von Braun, came to the USA to work for the Federal Government.
 This was the same team who had developed the V-2 bomb.
 Over the next decades Von Braun worked on developing missile technology for the US military, but his big ambition was to develop space vehicles to take men into space.
 His work led to the Saturn space vehicle developments which ultimately led to the Apollo missions.
-Through this work the Marshall Space Center was created alongside Redstone Arsenal, where today they work on the future space launch vehicles (to replace the shuttle) and rocket engines.
+Through this work, the Marshall Space Center was created alongside Redstone Arsenal, where today they work on the future space launch vehicles (to replace the shuttle) and rocket engines.